RubiksD/Cordic/README.md

 This implementation in C is for calculating some of these with fixed point arithmetics.
 The following are aimed to be created
 1. Trigonometric functions
-2. Fast fourier and inverse fast fourier transforms --More to come
+2. Fast Fourier and inverse fast Fourier transforms

 #Limitations
-Currently supports only two powered number of points for fft Doesn't support decimation in time
+1. Currently supports only two powered number of points for fft
+2. Doesn't support decimation in time
-Sine wave only with sampling greater than nyquist rate
+3. Sine wave only with sampling greater than nyquist rate

 #TODO
 1. Full integer calculations